CatoYang/Hours-Automation/README.md

 # Development Notes
 Python is not available on local machines.
 Don't Bother with trying to use it.
-Because there are many machines that have different specifications, there are a few coding differences when compared to modern code
+Because there are many machines that have different specifications, there are a few coding differences when compared to modern code.
-- we are unable to call the entire macro without using thisworkbook.thisworkbook.module.
+1. we are unable to call the entire macro without using thisworkbook.thisworkbook.module.
-- Certain data validations and functions are not modernised. e.g. we use vlookup instead of xlookup
+2. Certain data validations and functions are not modernised. e.g. we use vlookup instead of xlookup
-- Xlookup is not available on 2019 excel (Our version is not the enterprise version?!)
+3. Xlookup is not available on 2019 excel (Our version is not the enterprise version?!)

 The earliest version of Excel backtested is Excel 2010.
 The VBA macros do not work on Excel 2007.
 Certain individuals are offended that this project exists.
 Becareful and employ image control when working with NCOs.
 Most personnel are unable to comprehend VBA, but some NSmen are actually savants with it (NSman Benson could automate ES with VBA code!!).
 Talk to people and seek their strengths.

 # Contribution